-- To run for office, an individual must be at least 18 years of age and must be a primary member in good standing for at least 1 year.
-This would apply to an Associate Director or any other officer position. - Knowledge or willingness to learn about credit union and business operations. - Must be able to attend late afternoon and evening meetings. - Must pass required training courses as assigned by the AVP Training. - Be an active member of the credit union and use the services of the credit union. - Accept and adapt to change, welcome new ideas, and be imaginative. - Must agree to a credit report and background review to meet bonding guidelines. - Must agree to sign the Oath of Office and Conflict of Interest Statement.
+- To run for office, an individual must be at least 18 years of age and must be a member in good standing. - Knowledge or willingness to learn about credit union and business operations. - Must be able to attend late afternoon and evening meetings. - Must pass required training courses. - Be an active member of the credit union and use the services of the credit union. - Accept and adapt to change, welcome new ideas, and be imaginative. - Must agree to a credit report and background review to meet bonding guidelines. - Must agree to sign the Oath of Office and Conflict of Interest Statement.